 Printing and delivery services

-The section provided high-quality reprographic and delivery services for the department and, under contract, other parliamentary departments.
-Turnaround times were met consistently, ensuring that printed information was available when required, even at short notice, and assisting committees to meet their tight deadlines for delivery of reports.
+The section provided reprographic and delivery services for the department and, under contract, other parliamentary departments.
+Turnaround times were met consistently, ensuring that printed information was available when required, and assisting committees to meet tight deadlines for delivery of reports.

-During 2010–11, the section completed 1,207 printing jobs.
-Of these, 256 were for committees, 749 were in direct support of Senate chamber activities and senators, and 18 were for other parliamentary departments.
-The total value of work produced was $449,464, of which $183,559 was attributable to committee work.
-This was a decrease of $65,255 on the previous year's total, reflecting a reduction in printing work for the department as a whole (including committee printing requests) over the election period.
+During 2011–12, the section completed 1,117 printing jobs.
+Of these, 310 were for committees, 634 were in direct support of Senate chamber activities and senators, and 16 were for other parliamentary departments.
+The total value of work produced was $453,615, of which $212,825 was attributable to committee work.

 The section continued to provide a high standard of delivery services to senators, their staff and departmental staff.
 Scheduled run times were met for all deliveries, including internal stationery deliveries.